 2. Highlight your achievements

-Show the impact you had and highlight examples of where you went above and beyond.
-Show that you have made a contribution to your industry.
+Show your impact and highlight examples of where you went above and beyond.
+Show that you have contributed to your chosen industry.

 3. Avoid industry jargon and acronyms